faanross/faanross.github.io/content/course01/05_post_memory.md

 # 5.3.3. cmdline

-This is one of my favourite modules in Volatility, allowing us to extract command-line arguments of running processes from our memory dump.
+This is one of my favorite modules in Volatility, allowing us to extract command-line arguments of running processes from our memory dump.
 Here we'll apply it only to the process of interest, but of course keep in mind that we could review the entire available history.

 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.cmdline.CmdLine --pid 5060
 ```

-{{< figure src="/img/image096.png" title="" class="custom-figure-3" >}}
+{{< figure src="/img/image096.png" title="" class="custom-figure-6" >}}

 Here we receive the same insight as before, namely that `rundll32.exe` was not provided any arguments when it was invoked from the command line.
 I'm pointing this out once again so you are aware you can obtain this same information even if you were not able to perform a live analysis.